princedede/Q-paper/INTRO.md

 ----------------------------

 ### Quatre-finance underlying technology.
-The protocol will exist both on the Binance smart chain and Ethereum blockchain technologies.
-The former ranks first on our list of preferences.
+The protocol will exist both on the Binance smart chain and Avalance network technologies.
+The former ranks first on our list of preferences even though we strongly consider both techs.

 #### Why Binance Smart Chain?
 Every EVM compatible technologies have one or more uniqueness (es).
 We chose Binance for a couple of reasons.
 Some of which are thus: